google/if-this-then-ad/README.md

 ## The Problem that we solve
 * Advertisers want to show their ads as targeted as possible to reach the right audience at the right time
-* Managing ad campaigns in response to real-time events like weather, pollen data or air quality can be challenging to impossible (just imagine, manually switching hundreds of ad groups on a daily basis... it is really time consuming and an error pron)
+* Managing ad campaigns in response to real-time events like weather, pollen data or air quality can be challenging to impossible (just imagine, manually switching hundreds of ad groups on a daily basis... it is really time consuming and an error-prone)

 Our tool will do this for you automatically!